Does your job leverage your personal strengths at work?

 Knowing what kind of relationships bring out the best in you and what kind are the most difficult for you will help you navigate professional waters.
 If one of your main strengths is executing drama-free negotiation, ask for opportunities to serve on purchasing committees or to facilitate informal mediations between team members who don’t see eye to eye.

 Many job candidates rely on generalizations to find employment, such as being a “people person” or an “organizational wizard.”
 These are great attributes, but you’ll stand out more if you give specifics when crafting your role.
 This is where the value of being able to identify your personal strengths at work can really help you shine.

-You might have experience working on a marketing team, but you’re really, really excited about SEO.
+You might have experience working on a marketing team, but you’re really, really excited about SEO and data analytics.
 This is a unique skill, and if you master it, you can go far.
 Maximizing your specialty not only helps your career but also makes you more valuable to your team and organization.

 Tapping Strengths from a Leadership Position

-If you’re in a leadership role, you probably know the huge benefit that comes from knowing—and tapping into—the strengths of your team members.
+If you’re in a leadership role, you probably know the huge benefit that comes from understanding—and tapping into—the strengths of your team members.
 You can assign the right tasks to the right people with the double benefit of getting the highest quality work done as efficiently as possible.

 How have you identified and leveraged your personal strengths on a work project?
 Let us know in the comments.